Non-linear anomalous Edelstein response at altermagnetic interfaces: Ab-initio RuO bilayer band structure and parameter fit

+Here we estimate the strength of the altermagnetic coupling $\gamma$ by explicit comparison with the local band structure of a RuO$_2$ bilayer.
+Based on the bulk crystal structure, we construct a bilayer oriented along the $c$-axis of RuO$_2$ bulk, containing two Ru ions related by fourfold rotoinversion symmetry.
+The altermagnetic bilayer can be represented with the space group Cmm2 (No. 35), with a unit cell having $a=6.35$~\AA.
+For this structure, we perform density-functional calculations in the generalized gradient approximation based on the FPLO code~\cite{kopernik1999full}.
+We use a $k$-points mesh having $16\times16\times1$ subdivisions along with a tetrahedron method for Brillouin zone integrations.
+Figure~\ref{fig:band_strucure} shows the band structure in the absence of RSOC.
+We apply our effective two-band model to describe the two bands closest to the Fermi energy at $\Gamma$.

-Here we extract the parameter $\gamma$ of Hamiltonian~\eqref{eq:ham_altermagnets_rashba} from DFT data of RuO$_2$ bilayer.
-In Fig.~\ref{fig:RuO2_fit} we show the DFT data of RuO$_2$ and the fit of the band structure for the two bands crossed by the Fermi level.
-We fitted these two bands using the quadratic expression $E_i=a_i k_x^2 + b_i k_x +c_i$, where we truncated the DFT bands in order to minimize vertex location of the two parabolas, therefore by minimizing $\bar{k}_i=|\frac{b_i}{2a_i}|$.
-We obtain from the fitting procedure
+The parameter $\gamma$ and $m$ of Hamiltonian~\eqref{eq:ham_altermagnets_rashba_zeeman} (for $\alpha=0$ and $h_y=0$) can be extracted from DFT data of RuO$_2$ bilayer.
+We note here that our model has a spin-ordering rotated of $45^\circ$ with respect to the RuO$_2$, which simplifies the analysis of the Edelstein susceptibility tensor.
+In Fig.~\ref{fig:band_strucure} we show the DFT data of RuO$_2$ and the fit of the band structure for the two bands crossed by the Fermi level.
+The two bands are well fit by